skx/gobasic/README.md

   * A single-line comment (BASIC has no notion of multi-line comments).

-Most of the maths-related primitives I'm familiar with from my days coding on a ZX Spectrum are present, for example SIN, COS, PI, ABS, however __none__ of the string-related primitives are present.
+Most of the maths-related primitives I'm familiar with from my days coding on a ZX Spectrum are present, for example SIN, COS, PI, ABS.

+The interpreter has support for strings, and string-related primitives but at the moment there is only support for `LEN`.